vovanbo/obsidian-github-stars/README.md

 This plugin for [Obsidian][Obsidian] imports your GitHub stars into your vault as separate documents.
 So, when import is done you will be able to:
 - Create [internal links](https://help.obsidian.md/Editing+and+formatting/Basic+formatting+syntax#Internal%20links) to your starred repositories in your vault
-- See a history of your stars activity
+- See a history of your stars on GitHub
-- Have a index of your starred repositories groupped by programming languages
+- Have a index of your starred repositories grouped by programming languages
-- Have a index groupped by owners of your starred repos
+- Have a index grouped by owners of your starred repos

 ## Demo